 Risks of Ignoring a Leak

 Letting a pool lose water does more than just make it hard to enjoy swimming in the summer.
 You’ll strain the equipment that circulates and filters the water, risk damage to the shell due to unequal pressure on the material, and find it difficult to keep the pH balanced.
 Leaks can cause damage to the surrounding yard by killing off grass or by causing the soil to erode, leaving an open space.
 A long-term leak could risk damaging the pool’s structure or your home’s foundation.
 Prompt leak repair is the best way to prevent these problems.

 Related Article: How to Find and Fix a Pool Leak

 Pool Leak Detection Services

 Choose GPS Pools for your maintenance needs, including pool leak detection services.
-When you contact us, give us any details about signs of water loss or tests you may have attempted on your own.
+When you contact us at our New Tampa, Lutz, or Land O’ Lakes locations, give us any details about signs of water loss or tests you may have attempted on your own.
 We’ll quickly get down to the root of the issue and make recommendations for repairs, which may range from the replacement of damaged equipment and plumbing to a complete overhaul of the pool’s structure.